robin174/reigate-delivers-app/README.md

-Dulwich Delivers is a simple directory of independent businesses offering local delivery.
+Reigate Delivers is a simple directory of independent businesses offering local delivery.
 Enabling people to stay at home and save lives, while keeping our high streets alive.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).